 and the last 6 months showed how this cost could go further down:

-the planting, diet change, and weekly routine getting more local, will further reduce my vehicle costs from the current 500, most of which comes from the routine and groceries. food, including snacks and eating out, is 1300.
+the planting, diet change, and weekly routine getting more local, will further reduce the vehicle costs from the current 500, most of which comes from the routine and groceries. food, including snacks and eating out, is 1300.

-all together, that’s up to 5k per year reduction possible, by using a bike. granted, it’ll be important to still use the car to visit neighbor projects… there’s a 1k/year cost to internet right now that will be reduced by about half just according to the current plan alone, and some extra costs that ads up to less than 500, so i could probably save at least another 4k per year.
+all together, that’s up to 5k per year reduction possible, by using a bike. granted, it’ll be important to still use the car to visit neighbor projects… there’s a 1k/year cost to internet right now that will be reduced by about half just according to the current plan alone, and some extra costs that ads up to less than 500, so he could probably save at least another 4k per year.

 the drawbacks are plenty but, just like the benefits, there are 2 sides to them:

-electricity is by using batteries and manually changing them on the solar panel, on top of the hill. batteries are generally terrible on the sustainability scale. but it’s still a small price to pay to stay connected to the world (wide web, anyway), since almost all of it go to cellphones (some to light and such smaller appliances on electricity cost).
+electricity is by using batteries and manually changing them on the solar panel, on top of the hill. batteries are generally terrible on the sustainability scale but it’s still a small price to pay to stay connected to the world (wide web, anyway), since almost all of it go to cellphones (some to light and such smaller appliances on electricity cost).

 the car is still an old one, using gasoline instead of electrical/bike. but it enables us to even make the project viable and it’s still a minor cost and prejudice.